-10.13 A member of the family has physical disabilities with very limited mobility.
+10.14 A member of the family has physical disabilities with very limited mobility.
 The resident has been assessed by the appropriate professionals and it has been confirmed that there is a need for further adaptations to be made to the family home.

-- 10.14 Members are advised that it is not unusual for larger extensions than would usually be permitted to be granted planning permission when taking account of the special circumstances of an applicant, particularly when disability and mobility issues of the occupiers are the driver behind requiring a larger extension than planning policy would normally allow.
-This approach is consistent with the requirements of Section 38 (6) of the Planning and Compulsory Purchase Act 2004 which states "If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise". - 10.15 The accommodation proposed within this application will retain the existing ground floor bedroom; alter the existing bathing facilities for the disabled member of the family by re-positioning the shower room and increasing the width 0.15m and the formation of a lobby area.
-It is also the intention of the applicant to increase the size of the kitchen and install a ramp to the back of the property. - 10.16 Therefore consultation has been carried out with the Council's Accessible Homes team who confirmed that they are aware of the family and the nature of the disabled resident's needs.
+- 10.15 Members are advised that it is not unusual for larger extensions than would usually be permitted to be granted planning permission when taking account of the special circumstances of an applicant, particularly when disability and mobility issues of the occupiers are the driver behind requiring a larger extension than planning policy would normally allow.
+This approach is consistent with the requirements of Section 38 (6) of the Planning and Compulsory Purchase Act 2004 which states "If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise". - 10.16 The accommodation proposed within this application will retain the existing ground floor bedroom; alter the existing bathing facilities for the disabled member of the family by re-positioning the shower room and the formation of a lobby area.
+It is also the intention of the applicant to increase the size of the kitchen and install a ramp to the back of the property. - 10.17 Therefore consultation has been carried out with the Council's Accessible Homes team who confirmed that they are aware of the family and the nature of the disabled resident's needs.
 As part of their consultation response, the Accessible Homes Team have responded that although they can see the benefits in the proposal in terms of the bathroom, they could provide for the needs of the client within the footprint of the existing dwelling.
 The Accessible Homes Team are not supporting the proposal as the only option to provide the required facilities in this case.
-Therefore, there is insufficient weight regarding this issue to override the concerns relating to the impact on the amenities of the occupants of the adjoining property. - 10.17 Officers have suggested an alternative scheme in terms of infilling the area to the side of the single storey extension away from the shared boundary with the adjoining property, no.5 Woodfield Avenue.
-Although this would bring the extension closer to the other adjoining neighbour at no.9 Woodfield Avenue, there is an existing outbuilding which would screen much of the extension.
-The applicant has considered this suggestion however the applicant considers that the significant changes required in terms of the internal arrangements would result in unacceptable financial hardship to the family.
+Therefore, there is insufficient weight regarding this issue to override the concerns relating to the impact on the amenities of the occupants of the adjoining property. - 10.18 Officers and Members have suggested an alternative scheme which would limit any harm to the amenities of the occupiers of the adjoining 5 Woodfield Avenue.
+The applicant has provided amended plans in line with the suggestions.